 The transaction control number (TCN) is a unique tracking number assigned to each accepted claim.
-Rejected claims, submitted hard copy (Refer to the above Section 8.2 for list of reasons for claim rejection reasons) or electronically are not assigned a TCN until all errors have been corrected and resubmitted.
+Rejected claims, submitted hard copy, or electronically are not assigned a TCN until all errors have been corrected and resubmitted.
 If the claim was submitted as a hard copy, the original claim can be corrected.
 If the claim was originally submitted electronically, it can be resubmitted electronically or transferred to paper for resubmission.